Doctoral Studies

 M.Sc.
 GRADUATE STUDIES

-M.Sc. in Data Science and Engineering
+M.Sc. in Artificial Intelligence and Data Engineering

-Info: MSc in Data Science and Engineering
+Info: MSc in Artificial Intelligence and Data Engineering

-CEI 526 - Advanced Topics in Data Processing Systems
+CEI 526 - Scalable Data Processing Systems

 Undergraduate Courses